musial-bright/aws-appsync-playground/README.md

 ```

 ### Development
-Regular XCode stuff.
-Since Pods are used open the project with `PostsApp.xcworkspace` instead of the regular `PostsApp.xcodeproj`.
+In general for iOS development you will develop a regular XCode project.
+Since Pods are used open the project with `PostsApp.xcworkspace` instead of `PostsApp.xcodeproj`.

 If you make any GraphQL schema changes on the AppSync server you have to run `amplify codegen generate` in your project.
 If you made changes locally you have to push to the AppSync server `amplify push`.
-To check teh status just hit `amplify status`.
+To check the status just hit `amplify status`.

 ## Files in general
 ```